nbrady-techempower/TFB-Documentation/docs/Codebase/Framework-Files.md

 [Setup File](#setup-file) | Configures the framework to the correct database hosts, package framework code, and starts the framework.
 [Benchmark Config File](#benchmark-config-file) | Defines test instructions and metadata for the framework benchmarks program.

+# Available Bash Variables

+Because they're bash scripts, both install.sh and setup.sh have these bash variables available to them.

+* FWROOT: Root of project
+* IROOT: Root of installation for the current framework
+* TROOT: Root directory for the current framework

 # Install File

 The `install.sh` file for each framework starts the bash process which will